salikd/protein_generator/README.md

 ## Getting Started
 The easiest way to get started is with [PROTEIN GENERATOR](https://huggingface.co/spaces/merle/PROTEIN_GENERATOR) a HuggingFace space where you can play around with the model!

-Before running inference you will need to set up a custom conda environment (note if you are running this on the digs cluster SE3nv environment can be used).
+Before running inference you will need to set up a custom conda environment.

-Start by creating a new environment <code>conda create --name MYENV</code> and activating it <code>source activate MYENV</code>
+Start by creating a new conda environment using the environment.yml file provided in the repository

-Next pip install the requirements file <code>pip install -r requirements.txt</code> (note depending on what type of GPU you are on the dgl package required may change see [here](https://www.dgl.ai/pages/start.html))
+<code>conda create --file environment.yml --name MYENV</code> and activating it <code>source activate MYENV</code>.
+Please make sure to modify the CUDA version and dgl version accordingly.
+Please refer to the  [dgl website](https://www.dgl.ai/pages/start.html) for more information.

 Once everything has been installed you can download checkpoints:
 - [base checkpoint](http://files.ipd.uw.edu/pub/sequence_diffusion/checkpoints/SEQDIFF_221219_equalTASKS_nostrSELFCOND_mod30.pt)